EOlife X: The Ultimate Training Tool for High-Performance Ventilation

 ~ Bob Page, Statewide CE Educator at Virginia Office of EMS

 “The EOlife X has improved our training signiﬁcantly.
 I was surprised to see how poorly we were providing ventilation without this device.
 We were providing too little volume, and too quickly, over time, this would cause hypoxia and hypercarbia and acidosis in our patients.

 ~ Jevon Tomaschko Chief of Operations, EMT-P, Brighton Volunteer Ambulance, NY

-MED Alliance Group is an ISO 13485-certified medical device distributor and has been dedicated to meeting the needs of our clinical customers and manufacturing partners since 1998.
+MED Alliance Group is a medical device distributor that has been dedicated to meeting the needs of our clinical customers and manufacturing partners since 1998.
 We specialize in the sales, marketing, importation, logistics and distribution of innovative, high-quality and cost-effective products found in anesthesia and respiratory, blood and transfusion therapy, EMS and emergency room, interventional radiology and cath lab, iv and vascular, NICU/PICU, and pharmacy.

 (1) This is the result of a study carried out in 2022 in the University Hospital of Paris where BVM ventilation was measured in “blind”.

 (3) Khoury A, De Luca A, Sall FS, Pazart L, Cappelier G. Ventilation feedback device for manual ventilation in simulated respiratory arrest: a crossover manikin study.
 Scand J Trauma Resusc Emerg Med.
 2019 Oct 22;27(1):93